-At the launch of a new church it's easy to wonder, "Will anybody show up?"
+At the launch of a new church, it's easy to wonder, "Will anybody show up?"
 Starting a new project is always a risk.
-Even after overcoming the initial challenges of gathering a core group of people attending and giving financially, new challenges present themselves.
+Even after overcoming the initial challenges of gathering a core group of people who attend and give financially, new challenges present themselves.
 Epiphany Brooklyn launched in the fall of 2016.
 It quickly passed the "will people show up?" stage.
 In fact, by their 1st birthday, the main room was getting too packed on Sunday mornings!

 Last month, the leaders at Epiphany decided to add another service time.
 The services quickly grew - Epiphany's attendance doubled within the space of a month!

 In a city that is not known for its spirituality, it is evident that people are seeking God.
 Brandon relates, "We are seeing baptisms frequently happening, we just welcomed our biggest membership class this past week, and a young lady gave her life to the Lord after our second service on Sunday."
 Brandon can also attest to the interest of Millenials in Jesus.
 While national reports often point towards disinterest in Christianity among young adults, Brandon shares the largest percentage of their church is made up of Millenials.

 While the growth of Epiphany is exciting, it does present challenges.
 They are outgrowing their space yet again!
 Will you commit to praying for Ephiphany throughout the month of November?